aleph2c/miros/doc/patterns.rst

-In the original statechart paper written by David Harel he describes how his formalism needs to capture requirements like "[The] gearbox change of state is independent of [the] braking system".
+In the original statechart paper written by David Harel he describes how his formalism needs to capture requirements like "[The] gearbox change of state is *independent* of [the] braking system".
 For this he invented something called a 'orthogonal region':

 .. image:: _static/orthogonal_region1.svg
     :align: center

-The two different areas in the above chart separated by the dotted line are orthogonal regions.
+The two different areas in the above chart separated by the dotted line are **orthogonal regions**.
 They represent two separate state machines that act independent of one another but are both turned on when the truck state is initiated.

-This part of the Harel formalism is not supported by the Miro Samek event processing algorithm.
-But, it would be trivial to implement within the miros library, by building two separate active objects and letting them run independently.
+This part of the :term:`Harel Formalism<Harel Formalism>` is **not supported** by the Miro Samek event processing algorithm.

-If you would like such a structure in your machine, you could use an orthogonal component instead.
+If you would like such a structure in your machine, you could use an **orthogonal component instead**.
 An orthogonal component is just a statechart that can dispatch messages directly into another one.
+I'll explain this with an example.

+.. _nuclear_fusion_example:

 Imagine we are asked to build some software for the general fusion reactor: